ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-vlannics.md

 This tutorial is part of [series](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware#vpc-bm-vmware-objectives), and requires that you have completed the related tutorials in the presented order.
 {: important}

-In this tutorial, {{site.data.keyword.bm_is_short}}  network interfaces are created for NSX-T management and edge components.
+In this tutorial, {{site.data.keyword.bm_is_short}} VLAN network interfaces are created for NSX-T management and edge components.
 This phase is optional, if you plan to use NSX-T for your Virtual Machine networking.
 {: shortdesc}

 ## Objectives